 - Rewards: You’ll earn two miles per $1 spent on tickets from United.
 And you’ll get an additional one mile per $1 spent on all other purchases.

 - Bonuses: Right now, new cardholders can earn 40,000 bonus miles after spending $2,000 in the first three months of opening their accounts.
-If you add an authorized user, you’ll get another 5,000 bonus miles.
+If you spend another $10,000 in the first year, there’s another 25,000 bonus miles to be had!

 - Annual Fee: This card has a $95 annual fee, which is waived in the first year.